P6-AAU-23/client/README.md

-# client
+# producer-client

-this is the repository for the client site of the the whiteboard app
+this is the repository for the producer-client of the the whiteboard app

 ### Image of the app
 <p align="center">